Ancylostoma braziliense: Symptoms

 Ancylostoma braziliense is a parasite that infects cats and dogs and occasionally humans.
-And, they survive by eating blood from the intestine of cats and dogs, causing anemia.
+They survive by eating blood from the intestine of cats and dogs, causing anemia.
 Pale gums and weakness are common signs of anemia.
 The infected animals also experience significant weight loss, bloody diarrhea, and are not able to grow up to their right size.
-Other symptoms like, skin irritation and itching is also caused by the larvae burrowing into the skin.
+Other symptoms like skin irritation and itching are also caused by the larvae burrowing into the skin.

 Diagnosis and treatment

 A. braziliense is difficult to differentiate from other hookworms.
 Microscopic examination of scatological samples can identify the eggs as they are generally smaller than those of other species.

 Most benzimidazoles are effective.
 Mebendazole, triclabendazole and fenbendazole are commonly used.
 Ivermectin and pyrantel pamoate are also effective.
 The combination of ivermectin 6 μg/kg and pyrantel pamoate at 5.0 mg/kg is 100% efficacious against adult worms in dogs.
-Human infection in case of cutaneous larva migrans is treated with oral thiabendazole at 500 mg in 4 daily dose.
+Human infection in one case of cutaneous larva migrans was treated successfully with oral thiabendazole administered at 500 mg in four daily doses for five days.